GovTechSG/ship-hats-overview/pcloudy-cli.md

 ## Upload Files

-### To upload files:
-You can use the pCloudy CLI to upload files to pCloudy, with the command: `pcloudy-cli upload-file`.
 This is an optional step.
 This is mainly used to upload your application to pCloudy for testing.

+### To upload files:

+You can use the pCloudy CLI with the command: `pcloudy-cli upload-file`.

 - You need your token for this command
 - The name of the uploaded file may be different from the original name of the file
 - The file cannot be empty
 - The file can only have the extensions of `.zip` , `.apk`, or `.ipa`.
 - The name of the file may only contain the alphanumeric characters and ( `-` , `_` , `.` ) characters

-The required options are:
+- The required options are:
     - --pcloudy-token, -P
     - --file, -f

 <!-- tabs:start -->
 ### **Command Format**